-This procedure explains how to replace the firmware disk on ExtraHop hardware appliances.
+This procedure explains how to replace the firmware disk in ExtraHop Discover 3100, 6100, 8100, and 9100 appliances.
 This process requires you to shut down the appliance, replace the hardware drive, and then log into the appliance through the rescue media (typically available as a USB drive inserted into a port on the appliance) and follow the instructions in the boot menu to recover the system.

 |Warning:||The ExtraHop rescue media is required to perform this procedure.
 The rescue media must have the same ExtraHop firmware version that is installed on the ExtraHop appliance.
 If you are unsure of the correct firmware version on the rescue media, contact ExtraHop Support.|